 What’s being done to reduce the risk?

-There are strict controls on how third parties, whether academic researchers or companies, can use patient data.
+There are strict controls on how third parties, such as academic researchers or companies, can use patient data.
 To protect your confidentiality:

-- Organisations are only allowed access to identifiable data if there is a legal basis, and requests are independently scrutinised to ensure the purpose is to improve health.
+- Organisations are only allowed access to identifiable data if there is a legal basis.
 They must sign contracts setting out what they can and cannot do with the data, including restrictions on passing data to other third parties.